ninabarzh/broomstick/content/posts/ice-legal-chain.md

 and cruelty as civic duty.

 Reports from detainees confirm the thematic consistency.
-Racial slurs, denial of medical care, retaliation for minor infractions, arbitrary solitary confinement—none of this is accidental.
+Racial slurs, denial of medical care, retaliation for minor infractions, arbitrary solitary confinement, none of this is accidental.
 It is cultural continuity with a federal budget and a digital intake system.

 Where once overseers carried whips, now they carry tasers and clipboards.
 The uniforms have changed, the ideology has not.
-ICE may not display a Confederate flag above its compounds, but it does not need to—the policy speaks for itself.
+ICE may not display a Confederate flag above its compounds, but it does not need to, the policy speaks for itself.

 ---